amabdallah/WaM-DaM/docs/Workshop.md

+# WaM-DaM Workshop
-# WaM-DaM Workshop: Discover what water management data is available to run a WEAP model
+## Discover what water management data is available to run a WEAP model

 This 20-minute workshop will introduce the Water Management Data Model (WaM-DaM) and demonstrate some WaM-DaM capabilities to search and discover water management data for use in water resources modeling.